 Millions of Americans rely on Social Security disability benefits (namely, SSDI and SSI) to pay bills and maintain financial stability after an accident, life change, or health condition leaves them physically or mentally unable to work.
 Unfortunately, Social Security disability benefits have become more-and-more difficult to access because of shifting political winds and administrative overreaction to cases of fraud and abuse.
 Today, some people truly deserving of Social Security disability benefits have their applications for those benefits denied for improper or unfair reasons.

-The hard-working Social Security attorneys at Boohoff Law have years of experience representing Americans whose Social Security disability claims have been denied and who need help pursuing the appeals process to obtain the benefits they deserve.
+The hard-working Seattle social security attorneys at Boohoff Law have years of experience representing Americans whose Social Security disability claims have been denied and who need help pursuing the appeals process to obtain the benefits they deserve.
 If you or a loved one faces an unfair or unjust Social Security benefits claim denial, we can help.
 Contact us today to learn more.

 About Boohoff Law